RedTurtle/zope_lrr_analyzer/README.rst

                             a regexp expression that a calling path must match or will be discarded.
 Can be called multiple times, expanding the set
+      -r, --keep-request-id
+                            Use request and thread ids to handle every match as a different entry

 Results
 =======